nkb-bd/wp-debug-log-config-tool/readme.txt

  - Fixed refresh
 = 1.5
  - Fixed Vulnerability of debug log file.
 Generating random file for debug.
- - Added a new safe mode which will turn of all all plugins excluding selected ones.
+ - Added a new safe mode which will turn off all plugins excluding selected ones.